nnylacire/maps/README.md

 # maps
-Porroca disease in coconut palms located in Panama Disease incidence mapping using R
+Porroca disease in coconut palms located in Panama.
+Disease incidence mapping using R.